Frequently Asked Questions

 How do I apply for financial aid?

-You first step is to provide the Free Application for Federal Student Aid (FAFSA) by the March 1st priority deadline for prospective students and January 1 for returning students.
-Once the FAFSA is completed with our federal school code indicated on the application, it will be sent to The University of New Haven from the federal processor.
+To apply for financial aid, students must complete and submit the Free Application for Federal Student Aid (FAFSA) each year.
+Once the FAFSA is submitted with our federal school code indicated on the application, the results of your FAFSA will be sent to the University of New Haven from the federal processor.
 Note: We may request additional documents or information in order to successfully review your file.
 More detailed instructions and links are found on Applying for Financial Aid.

 -